HOMECARE WORKERS ENROLLED IN THE CLIENT-EMPLOYED PROVIDER PROGRAM

 (41) "Twenty-Four Hour Availability" means the availability and responsibility of a homecare worker to meet the activity of daily living and instrumental activity of daily living needs of a consumer as required by the consumer over a twenty-four hour period.
 Twenty-four hour availability services are provided by a live-in homecare worker and are exempt from federal and state minimum wage and overtime requirements.

 (42) "Unacceptable Background Check" means a check that produces information related to a person's background that precludes the person from being a homecare worker for the following reasons:

 (a) The person applying to be a homecare worker has been disqualified under OAR 407-007-0275;

 (b) A homecare worker enrolled in the Consumer-Employed Provider Program for the first time, or after any break in enrollment, after July 28, 2009 has been disqualified under OAR 407-007-0275; or

 (c) A background check and fitness determination has been conducted resulting in a "denied" status, as defined in OAR 407-007-0210.

-(a) Delay in arrival to work or absence from work not prior-scheduled with a consumer, that is either unsatisfactory to a consumer or neglect a consumer's service needs; or
+(a) Delay in arrival to work or absence from work not prior-scheduled with a consumer that is either unsatisfactory to a consumer or neglects the consumer's service needs; or

 (b) Inviting unwelcome guests or pets into a consumer's home, resulting in the consumer's dissatisfaction or a homecare worker's inattention to the consumer's required service needs.